Hydron-4hv/GDT_PCB/README.md

 - To drive extra half bridges a second PCB can be "slaved" to the first using the expansion connection.
 An output variant has been created named "SLAVE" to show this
 - PDF schematics, 3D info, BoMs etc are located within the "Reference Outputs" directory

+Note: for next revision:
-Note: next revision is likely to use RS485 for gate drive signal input from RJ45 for increased noise immunity.
+- Likely to use RS485 for gate drive signal input from RJ45 for increased noise immunity.
+- Will add power status LED